 I want to say a huge thanks to Brett and the crew over at Big Agnes for providing me with the Orno UL.
 It Made my CDT thru-hike much more comfortable.
 If you’re in the market for a baller mummy bag check out their UL range, you won’t be disappointed.

-Here’s the link again to the video review of the Orno Sleeping Bag.
+Here’s the link to my video review of the Orno Sleeping Bag.

 Thanks for reading